Iran announces major oil, gas discoveries

-Ali Kardor, the managing director of the National Iranian Oil Company (NIOC), was quoted by domestic media as saying that around 2 billion barrels of the newly-discovered reserves were “recoverable”.
+Ali Kardor, the managing director of the National Iranian Oil Company (NIOC), said that around two billion barrels of the newly-discovered reserves were 'recoverable' reported Press TV.

-Kardor added that around 1.8 trillion cubic meters (tcm) of in-place reserves of natural gas – around half of which he said were recoverable – had also been discovered.
+Kardor added that about 1.8 trillion cubic meters (tcm) of in-situ reserves of natural gas — around half of which he said were recoverable — had also been discovered.
 However, he did not specify when and where the new discoveries had been made.

 Meanwhile, NIOC Director for Corporate Planning Affairs Karim Zobeidi said the overall volume of Iran's oil reserves stood at 771.53 billion barrels, of which around 102 billion barrels would be recoverable at a rate of 24.6 percent.